wb14123/blog/jekyll/_posts/2023-12-29-Scala-Macro-Tutorial.markdown

 `c.parse` is easy to use and understand.
 But when generating more and more code with it, it can be pretty messy since it is just a string.
 There is no syntax checks in IDE.
 Even worse, you cannot get any run time information to use in the generated tree.

 `reify` is a much better option.
 You can write code as usual.
 The code in `reify` block is the code that will be generated.
 You can refer to another `Expr` (in the old tree) by using its `.splice` method.
-Here is an example to print out both the variable name and it's value:
+Here is an example to print out both the variable name and its value:

 ```scala
 def macroImpl(c: blackbox.Context)(s: c.Expr[String]): c.Expr[String] = {